15 Top Sales Closing Techniques To Increase Close Rates

 1. The Assumptive Close

-However, like any other sales closing technique, there are right ways and not-so-right ways to make use of the assumptive close.
+However, like any other sales closing technique, there are right and not-so-right ways to use the assumptive close.
 One key to success in this technique involves making a seamless transition between your benefit statement and the assumptive close — the second question guarantees the sale.
 (Plus, pausing gives the customer extra time to evaluate and possibly dismiss the benefit statement.)

 Infographic on the 5 Assumptive Close Questions To Ask prospects to help keep you in control of the sales momentum.